genesis-community/blacksmith-genesis-kit/MANUAL.md

 - `ip` - The static IP address to deploy the Blacksmith broker to.
 This must exist within the static range of the `network`.

+- 'shareable` - When registering the service broker, advertise the services as shareable or not.

 ## Sizing and Deployment Parameters

 - `network` - The name of the `network` (per cloud-config) where